pyharm.shc#

 file_type (str) – Type of the input file

-nmax (integer) – Maximum harmonic degree to write the spherical harmonic coefficients
+nmax (integer) – Maximum harmonic degree to write the spherical harmonic coefficients.
+If negative, all coefficients are written.
+Default value is

 formatting (str) – Formatting to write floating point numbers to text formats, optional.
 Default is